vitabaks/autobase/automation/roles/add_repository/README.md

 # Ansible Role: add_repository

-This role manages repository configuration for PostgreSQL and other packages on both Debian/Ubuntu and RedHat/CentOS systems.
+This role manages repository configuration for PostgreSQL and other packages.
 It handles the installation and configuration of various repositories including PostgreSQL PGDG repository, EPEL repository, and extension repositories like TimescaleDB and Citus.

 ## Description